drivechain-project/drivechain.info/_posts/2018-09-24-usage-tour.md

 Drivenet will create a bunch of files and directories.

+( You may see a message allowing you to choose the location of the drivenet files.
+This guide uses the default option "./drivenet". )

 But you will get this error message:

 ![image](/media/post1/9.png)

 Time to use the loaded_coins.dat file.
-Navigate to your newly-created /.drivenet/ folder:
+Navigate to your newly-created /.drivenet/ folder (by clicking into the Files window and pressing "control + L"):

 ![image](/media/post1/10.png)